 Long before the Lord of the Rings became the ambassador of New Zealand’s mythos, Tāne Mahuta was the true essence of local legend.
 He played a pivotal role in the Māori creation story.
 The legend says that he was one of the many offspring of Papatūānuku (the earth father) and Ranginui (the sky mother).
-Tāne’s mother and father so loved each other that they could not be parted, subsequently trapping their progeny between them.
+Tāne’s mother and father so loved each other that they could not part.
+Subsequently they trapped their progeny between them.

 Tāne is said to have spearheaded his way out of the darkness, delivering his siblings to the world of light.
 Having pulled apart this papa and mama with his sheer strength and will, which stretched the earth and the sky, he is compared with the trees of the forest that stretch upwards to separate the elements.
 Tāne was named the God of the forest (or ngahere).

 In Māori culture, the forest symbolizes the source of life: food, refuge, and essential tools.
-Tāne Mahuta represents just that: a brave and bold protector of all life.
+Tāne Mahuta represents just that: a brave and bold protector of all life.7

 5. Forest Brocéliande